telerik/reporting-docs/embedding-reports/report-sources.md

 ---
-title: Report Sources Overview
+title: Report Sources
-page_title: Report Sources Overview
+page_title: Report Sources
-description: Report Sources Overview
+description: "Learn how to specify the report that will be processed and what are the available options based on the Visual Studio or XML report format when working with Telerik Reporting."
+previous_url: /designing-reports/report-sources/overview
 slug: telerikreporting/designing-reports/report-sources/overview
 tags: overview
 published: True
 position: 0
 ---

-# Report Sources Overview
+# Report Sources

 The article provides information how to specify which report to be processed, and on the available option based on the report format (Visual Studio report or XML content).